 The Global Citizenship CAT Community is one of K-State First's non-residential Connecting Across Topics (CAT) Communities: it is designed around student interests and offers mentoring from two professors and an advanced undergraduate learning assistant who share their students' interests.
 Unlike most other CAT Communities and other universities' first-year experiences, the Global Citizenship CAT Community includes an education abroad component and unfolds over the entirety of students' first year at Kansas State.

 The Global Citizenship CAT Community combines the transformative power of a guided education abroad experience with the academic rigor and service-learning opportunities of three Leadership Studies courses and social bonding of a K-State First learning community--all within the most important year of students' college careers.

 Any first-year student enrolled full-time at Kansas State University in the fall term may enroll in the Global Citizenship CAT Community.
 Even if you have thirty or more credits at the start of the fall (and therefore technically possess sophomore standing), you may enroll in the program.

 At Orientation and Enrollment in June, students may enroll in the first two fall courses.
 Over the summer, they may apply through Education Abroad for the Spring Break study tour.
 Students who make satisfactory academic progress in the fall term may enroll for the spring course and travel with the community.

 Three Courses, Two Professors, One Community

-Students enroll in three courses during their first year at Kansas State--two in the fall semester and one in the spring--for a total of six credits:
+Students enroll in three courses during their first year at Kansas State--two in the fall semester and one in the spring--for a total of seven credits:

 - LEAD 195: Global Citizenship I (one credit)

-- LEAD 212: Introduction to Leadership Concepts (two credits)
+- LEAD 212: Introduction to Leadership Concepts (three credits)